corrupted6/QT-Audio-Player/README.md

 but that's it, it's not even close to finished!

 # Instructions
-Have CMake.
+Install CMake.
+Install Ninja probably.
+Put included CMakeLists.txt into the audioplayer folder.
+Install Qt.
-Open build folder in a terminal.
+Open audioplayer folder in a terminal.
 Compile with CMake.
 Run the executable.